ricgir/APT-Detection/sih_elk/docs/rules_created/remote_services.md

 ### **1. Defining the Behavior**:

+The goal is to detect a remote administration tool being used to access a system.

-When PsExec is used to run a command on a remote machine, it first copies a service executable named `PSEXESVC.exe` to the `SYSTEM32` directory of the target and then starts this service.
-The service then executes the desired command.
+- **Windows (PsExec)**: When **PsExec** connects to a target, it copies and runs a temporary service executable named `PSEXESVC.exe`.
+The creation of this process is the unique footprint.

+- **Linux (SSH)**: When a user logs in via SSH, an authentication event is generated.
+A successful login from an internal IP address using a password is a noteworthy event, as it could indicate an attacker reusing compromised credentials.

 ### **2. Translating Behavior to Log Fields**:

-This behavior is captured as a process creation event in the logs of the target machine.
-The key field is process.name, which will be `PSEXESVC.exe`.

-### **3. Constructing the Rule**:

-The query was built to simply detect the creation of this specific process.
-Since `PSEXESVC.exe` should not be running for any other reason, its presence is a high-fidelity indicator that PsExec was used to access the machine.
+- **Windows**: The detection uses process creation logs, focusing on the process.name.

+- **Linux**: The detection uses authentication logs, focusing on event.action, ssh.method, and source.ip.

 ## Detection Logic

+### Windows: PsExec Execution

 This is a query-based rule that triggers on a single process creation event.

-### Query:
+**Query**:

 `event.category:process and process.name:PSEXESVC.exe`

-### Query Explanation:
+**Query Explanation**:

 The query identifies the execution of the PsExec service executable.